 In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock and warrants.
 Specifically, the underwriters may over-allot in connection with this offering by selling more shares and warrants than are set forth on the cover page of this prospectus.
 This creates a short position in our common stock and warrants for its own account.
 The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of shares common stock or warrants over-allotted by the underwriters is not greater than the number of shares of common stock or warrants that they may purchase in the over-allottenent option.
-In a naked short position, the number of shares of common stock or warrants in the over-allottenent option.
-To close out a short position, the underwriters may elect to exercise all or part of the over-allottenent option.
+In a covered short position, the number of shares common stock or warrants over-allotted by the underwriters is not greater than the number of shares of common stock or warrants that they may purchase in the over-allotment option.
+In a naked short position, the underwriters may elect to exercise all or part of the over-allotment option.
 The underwriters may also elect to stabilize the price of our common stock and/or warrants, or reduce any short position by bidding for, and purchasing, common stock and/or warrants in the open market.